 Kristin L. Roush, PhD, the “Lighthearted Professor” and distinguished faculty award winner, has taught psychology at Central New Mexico Community College for 23 years.
 Her graduate degrees are in college student personnel administration, and counseling and educational psychology.
 Her reputation as a humorist, storyteller, and dispenser of “free therapy” cause her classes to fill in minutes with wait lists every semester.
 Kris has a passion for supporting college students – encouraging each and every one of them to discover their uniqueness and value.
 Dr. Roush is an in-demand speaker on a variety of topics, including mindfulness in business, codependency, college teaching excellence, effective business interpersonal skills, mindfulness, and her signature topic, “How to Deal With Anything and Everything in Life in Just Six Steps.”
 Regardless of the specific topic, her passion is spreading the message about the importance of self-compassion, self-acceptance, and the availability of a lighthearted life.
 Dr. Roush maintains a self-development blog, www.MovedandShaken.com.

 Joshua Safran is an author, attorney, and nationally recognized advocate for survivors of domestic abuse and the wrongfully imprisoned.
 His seven-year legal odyssey to free an incarcerated survivor of domestic violence from prison was featured in the award-winning documentary film Crime After Crime, which premiered at the Sundance Film Festival and on the Oprah Winfrey Network.
 The film won more than 25 awards, including the National Board of Review Freedom of Expression Award and the Robert F. Kennedy Journalism Award.
-Safran has also received numerous awards and national media coverage for his pro bono advocacy work.
-Safran’s critically-acclaimed memoir, Free Spirit: Growing Up On the Road and Off the Grid (Hachette), about his childhood on the dark side of the Age of Aquarius, has been called a “beautiful, powerful memoir… reminiscent of David Sedaris’s and Augusten Burroughs’s best work: introspective, hilarious, and heartbreaking” (Publishers Weekly STARRED REVIEW) and “a remarkable account of survival despite the odds” (Kirkus Reviews).
-Safran was born to a coven of lesbian witches in a Haight-Ashbury commune, spent his childhood hitchhiking, surviving the elements and a violent alcoholic stepfather from El Salvador before finding his way to law school.
-His compelling story has been heard around the world on PBS, CBS, BBC, NPR, Authors@Google and Talkline.
-His essays have appeared in Salon, The Daily Beast, Huffington Post and Utne Reader.
-A sought-after speaker, Mr. Safran has inspired audiences nationwide at literary and film festivals, universities and law schools, businesses and nonprofits.
+Safran’s critically-acclaimed memoir, Free Spirit: Growing Up On the Road and Off the Grid (Hachette), about his childhood on the dark side of the Age of Aquarius, has been called a “beautiful, powerful memoir… reminiscent of David Sedaris’s and Augusten Burroughs’s best work: introspective, hilarious, and heartbreaking” (Publishers Weekly starred review) and “a remarkable account of survival despite the odds” (Kirkus Reviews).
+Safran was born to a coven of lesbian witches in a Haight-Ashbury commune.
+He spent his childhood hitchhiking and surviving the elements, along with a violent alcoholic stepfather from El Salvador, before finding his way to law school.
+Safran’s essays have appeared in Salon, the Daily Beast, and the Huffington Post and his compelling story has been heard around the world on the BBC, PBS, CBS, NPR, PRX, and Authors@Google.

 Gail Starr, RN, MSCJA, BS, SANE-A, SANE-P, is the clinical coordinator at Albuquerque SANE Collaborative where she has worked since 2007.
 She has 13 years of nursing experience and is an educator in the areas of gendered violence.
 She is a member of the statewide task force and is a core trainer for SANEs for NM.
 She also passionately teaches about strangulation, sexual assault, and intimate partner violence – even to the point of stopping strangers on the street to inform them of the need to discuss these topics in our communities.
 She strives to ensure the SANE response is inclusive and supportive to all members of the community.
 Yoga, watching Korean dramas, and running in the mountains make up a large part of her self-care.